keran-w/ucsd.edu-optimization/README.md

-# UCSD Website Homepage Clone
+# UCSD-Site-Clone

+Creating a static clone of UCSD website and optimizing for performance and accessibility

 Original homepage: [https://ucsd.edu/](https://ucsd.edu/)